-8.9.2 Verification of Origination Appraisal
+8.9.2 Verification of Origination Property Valuation (06/03/24)20

-The PFI must complete a collateral risk assessment for all mortgage loans with an appraisal as a part of its random QC sample.
-The collateral risk assessment may be completed by an individual who is not a licensed or certified appraiser, as long as the individual is competent in appraisal theory and able to specifically:
+The PFI must complete a collateral risk assessment for all mortgage loans with an appraisal or alternative property valuation as a part of its random QC sample.
+The collateral risk assessment may be completed by an individual who is not a licensed or certified appraiser, as long as the individual is competent in appraisal theory, assessing property eligibility, and characteristics including condition and quality, and able to specifically:

-- determine that a property meets eligibility requirements including the LTV, CLTV, and HCLTV ratios; - assess appropriateness of comparable sales; - assess appropriateness of the data presented in the appraisal report; - conclude that the rationale for the reconciliation of value is supported; - prescribe corrective actions for defects identified in the appraisal process; and - reconcile red flags and messages identified by any tool used, including Collateral Underwriter (CU) and/or Loan Collateral Advisor.
+- determine that a property meets eligibility requirements including the LTV, CLTV, and HCLTV ratios; - · assess appropriateness of comparable sales; - assess appropriateness of the data presented in the appraisal report; - conclude that the rationale for the reconciliation of value is supported; - prescribe corrective actions for defects identified in the appraisal process; and - reconcile red flags and messages identified by any tool used, including Collateral Underwriter (CU) and/or Loan Collateral Advisor.